 An MGM Greenbelt would reintroduce open space to downtown Montgomery.
 By creating a linear park, downtown would be better connected and the commercial core would become a destination for both tourists and residents.

-Top Right: Current Court Square photograph showing empty plaza space and few trees.
+Top: Current Court Square has an empty plaza space and few trees.

-Bottom Right: Proposed Court Square and Dexter Avenue with new tree boulevard.
+Bottom: Proposed Court Square and Dexter Avenue with new tree boulevard.

 OAK PARK